 The most prominent of these symbolic foods is the apple dipped in honey.
 Honey-based desserts are also popular on Rosh Hashana, again, symbolizing our wishes for a sweet year!
 The traditional challah bread that is eaten at Sabbath and Holiday meals is made round for Rosh Hashana, symbolizing the cycle of life and the cycle of the year.

 In the spirit of Rosh Hashana, I want to wish each and every one of you, the United with Israel family, a Shana Tova – a happy and healthy New Year filled with God’s blessing and goodness.

-By: Rabbi Ari Enkin, rabbinic director, United with Israel
+Rabbi Ari Enkin and the entire United with Israel Family